 "Pick him up?
 We crossed paths about ten years ago.
 Found out he was lookin' for the same person I was, and we decided to team up."

-Jane cocked her gun and aimed it outside the window facing east, and Maura looked out curiously.
-Thanks to the unrelenting sunlight, she caught a glimpse of a tiny piece of copper flying through the air before Jane's bullet hit it with a tinny but definitely audible "kapwing" sound.
+Jane cocked her gun and aimed it outside the window facing east, and Maura peered out.
+Thanks to the unrelenting sunlight, she caught a glimpse of a tiny piece of copper flying through the air before Jane's bullet hit it with a tinny but audible "kapwing" sound.

 "Do we have an understanding?"
 Jane said, placing the gun back into its holster.